SaraMc12/Reading_list/README.md

  ![CLI Reading list table](./src/readMeImg/readinglist.PNG)

-After that the user is asked to choose a book from the readling list like in the example below:
+After that the user is asked to choose a book from the readling list.
+Ex below: